Jeff Mateer: Failed nomination to District Court

 On September 7, 2017, President Donald Trump nominated Mateer to serve as a United States District Judge of the United States District Court for the Eastern District of Texas, to the seat vacated by Judge Richard A. Schell, who assumed senior status on March 10, 2015.
 Mateer was recommended to the White House by Senators John Cornyn and Ted Cruz.
 After Mateer's remarks about transgender children being part of "Satan's plan" and his support for conversion therapy were publicized in late September 2017, John Cornyn, the senior Republican Senator from Texas and then-Senate Majority Whip, expressed skepticism about Mateer's suitability to sit on the federal bench.
 Cornyn and members of a committee that screens Texas judicial candidates said that Mateer had not disclosed the statements.
 Cruz said that he still supported Mateer's nomination.
 In December 2017, Mateer's nomination for the federal judiciary was withdrawn.
 On January 3, 2018, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 8, 2018, the White House renominated 21 of 26 federal judicial nominees who had been returned by the U.S. Senate.
-Mateer was not among the 21 individuals who were renominated.
+Mateer was not among them.